pmason314/PyPulley/README.md

   brew update
   brew install pyenv
   ```

 See pyenv's [Suggested Build Environment](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) if you encounter any problems.
-Also note that pyenv on Windows (and therefore PyPulley) is only supported through [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about).
+Note that on Windows, pyenv (and therefore PyPulley) is only supported through [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about).

 ### Installing PyPulley